ekillops/son-of-cod/README.md

 4. Restore dependencies.
 5. Open a command prompt, navigate to project folder and run `$dotnet restore`

-6. *Run `$dotnet ef database update` to migrate server -or-
+6. Run `$dotnet ef database update` to migrate server _or_
-   *In SQL Server Management Studio, open Db_Backup/SonOfCod.sql and execute the script.
+   In SQL Server Management Studio, open Db_Backup/SonOfCod.sql and execute the script.

 7. In Visual Studio run program by hitting 'Play' or 'F5'